Bayesian Inference for Sequential Treatments under Latent Sequential Ignorability: The Assignment Mechanism

-For instance, in our illustrative example, the intermediate outcome is an indicator variable taking on value one if a firm hires new staff between the assignment to the first treatment and the assignment to the second treatment.
-Therefore, for example, principal stratum $11$ includes firms that would hire new staff irrespective of their treatment assignment at time $t=1$ (see Section~\ref{sec:Case} for further details).

 Principal stratum membership $G_i$ is not affected by treatment assignment at time $t=1$, $W_{i1}$, so it only reflects characteristics of unit $i$.
+Unfortunately we cannot, in general, observe the principal stratum which a unit belongs to, because principal strata are defined by the joint values of observed and missing intermediate outcomes.
 Therefore, principal strata can be viewed as a representation of the latent unobserved structure that may influence the decision to participate in the treatment at a future time point.

 Based on principal stratification, we introduce a Latent Sequential Ignorability (LSI) assumption, where the word \textit{latent} indicates that treatment assignment is conditionally independent on future potential outcomes conditionally on pre-treatment covariates, past treatments and the latent indicator for principal stratum membership.
-In fact we cannot, in general, observe the principal stratum which a unit belongs to, because principal strata are defined by the joint values of observed and missing intermediate outcomes.
 In other words, LSI is a form of latent ignorability \citep{FrangRubin:1999}, in that it conditions on variables that are (at least partially) unobserved or latent.
 Formally: \begin{assumption} Latent Sequential Ignorability (LSI)

 \end{assumption} LSI is a relaxed version of SIL (Assumption \ref{ass:SI_AM}): SIL implies LSI, therefore SIL is a stronger assumption.
-LSI can be equivalently formulated as follows
+We formally show the relationship between SIL and LSI in the Appendix.
+The proof proceeds by first showing that SIL can be equivalently formulated as follows